 Georgia House Passes Elections Bill That Would Limit Absentee And Early Voting

-HB 531, which passed 97-72 Monday, would also strip the secretary of state of his role as chair of the State Election Board, prevent county elections offices from receiving direct grant funding, shorten Georgia's runoff election period, and require counties to add more staff, equipment or polling places in large precincts with long voter lines.
+House Bill 531, which passed 97-72 Monday, would also strip the secretary of state of his role as chair of the State Election Board, prevent county elections offices from receiving direct grant funding, shorten Georgia's runoff election period and require counties to add more staff, equipment or polling places in large precincts with long voter lines.

 One of the most controversial sections in the bill would mandate that all counties have the same early voting dates and times: three weeks of Monday-through-Friday voting, one mandatory Saturday and then one additional Saturday or Sunday during the first weekend.

-But Rep. Calvin Smyre, a Black Columbus Democrat and the longest-serving member in the chamber, said Fleming's logic was hypocritical and discriminatory against Black voters who use the second Sunday for "souls to the polls" events.
+But Rep. Calvin Smyre, a Black Democrat from Columbus and the longest-serving member in the chamber, said Fleming's logic was hypocritical and discriminatory against Black voters who use the second Sunday for "souls to the polls" events.

 "It takes away the ability to have uniformity in every county," he said.
 "For example, if a county chooses the first Sunday, the situation will be extremely confusing for county residents with voting closed on that Saturday.
 An avalanche of misinformation will follow regarding when voting happens on weekends.
 Confusion deters voting, which brings about voter suppression."

-Speaker pro tem Jan Jones, a Milton Republican, spoke about sections of the bill that would restrict access to secure drop boxes, limiting the number of boxes and requiring them to be inside early voting sites and only available during in-person early voting.
+Speaker pro tempore Jan Jones, a Milton Republican, spoke about sections of the bill that would restrict access to secure drop boxes by limiting the number of boxes and requiring them to be inside early voting sites and only available during in-person early voting.

 "Drop boxes are the most inconvenient way to vote absentee," she said.
 "Were we to eliminate drop boxes, which we are not, not a single absentee voter would be inconvenienced because every voter has a drop box called a mailbox."